floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

   ldap.idp.password: "secret-ldap-password-123"
 ```

 If you need to special TLS settings for creating TLS connections to the LDAP server,  you can use the attributes below `ldap.idp.tls`.
-See TODO for details on this.
+See the section on [advanced configuration options](../_docs_auth_auth/auth_auth_ldap_advanced.md#tls-settings) for details on this.

 ### User search